SRI-CSL/radler/examples/README.rst

-The following examples demonstrate the features of Radler.
+The following examples demonstrate the features of Radler, which work with both ROS and ROS2.

 - Pubsub: How to write pub/sub on single/multi machine

 - House_thermo: Toy example of a distributed house heating system modeling

 - Controller_gateway: How to write a gateway to forward back and forth messages between Radler world and a local sandboxed ROS

+The following examples work with ROS.

 - Drone: AR.Drone demos using ardronelib sdk and ardrone_autonomy ROS driver